vanessa-kang/tp/docs/DeveloperGuide.md

 ### Project Structure

-Each package in the PlanNus as given above follows the following file structure where applicable:
+Each package in the PlanNUS as given above follows the following file structure where applicable:

 * A functional class that acts as the entry point to that module
-* A parser class that parses user input into executable commands by PlanNus
+* A parser class that parses user input into executable commands by PlanNUS

 * `commands`: A package that handles all executable commands given by parser
 * `commons`: A package with the utilities and shared classes across the parent package